 They say that the most important meal is breakfast…

-Example plate: Eggs and fruit
+Example plate: Eggs, toast and fruit

 - Eggs (boiled, scrambled or over easy)